elliottkrome/dot-emacs/README.md

 # my (portable) dot-emacs
-I declared dot-emacs bankruptcy (for the first time) recently.
+My old emacs configuration was getting very ugly, so threw it away.

-I don't want to do that again, so I am starting over with the goals:
+I'd rather not do that again, so I am starting over with the goals:
-- keep everything under version control (here)
+- keep everything under version control
 - make everything as portable and easy to set up as possible (use-package, etc.)
-- keep everything tidy, so I (and you) can change things easily
+- keep everything tidy

-## how to use:
+## How to use:
 ###### If you plan on using the python setup herein, you might want to have [anaconda](https://www.continuum.io/downloads) installed before you proceed.
 ###### This is only tested on emacs 25, but should work on all emacs versions >= 24.4

-#### clone into your ~/.emacs.d
+#### git clone into your ~/.emacs.d

 `git clone https://github.com/elliottkrome/dot-emacs ~/.emacs.d`

-#### delete some stuff that is just for me
+#### Delete some stuff that is just for me
-then go into `~/.emacs.d/init.el` and delete the following lines:
+ Dfelete the following lines from `~/.emacs.d/init.el`:

 `(load "~/.emacs.d/ek_el_files/ek-private.el")`